drdilyor/doffed-kanata/.github/ISSUE_TEMPLATE/bug_report.md

 The kanata version prints in the log on startup, or you can also print it by passing the `--version` flag when running on the command line.

 **Relevant kanata configs**
-E.g. defcfg, defsrc, deflayer, defalias items.
+E.g. dofcfg, dofsrc, doflayer, dofalias items.
 If in doubt, feel free to include your entire config.

 **To reproduce**
 Steps to reproduce the behaviour.